 Vitamins K1, K2, A, D and E are absorbed from the small intestine with dietary fat.
 Those with malabsorption from Celiac Disease, Chron’s or Colitis will tend to be deficient in fat-soluble vitamins.
 Absorption also depends on adequate bile being produced in the gall bladder and excreted into the small intestine.
 (If you do not have a gall bladder any more, take 1/2 to 1 of these with every meal to improve fat digestion).

 Unlike A, D, and E, we cannot store Vitamin K2 and must replenish it daily.
-Our ancestral diet provided plenty of fats and fat soluble vitamins from grass fed animals, egg yolks, pastured lard and organ meats and fats.
-Our modern diets avoid the essential organ meats and the healthy saturated/animal fats we require.
+Our ancestral diet provided fat soluble vitamins from grass fed animals, egg yolks, pastured lard, organ meats and fats.
+Our modern diets discard the organ meats and the healthy saturated/animal fats we require.
 We eat more feedlot and processed food then we should and more muscle meat than organs.

 The Vitamin K2 Heart Disease Link